comp1010mq/comp1000_to_comp1010_transition_workshops/4 - arrays/arrays.md

 ### Creating array - Option 3

-The third approach is similar to the second except you **can** use it to update the reference later.
+The third approach is similar to the second except you *can* re-reference an existing array using this way (you cannot do so using option 2).

 ```java
 type[] arrayName = new type[]{item1, item2, ....};